REVIEW: If You Like Living With The Land, You’ll LOVE This Behind The Scenes Tour

 Interestingly enough, there is also a section of the tour when you enter a fish farm.
 That was unexpected for us here at MouseHouseNews.net, as we was prepared for the tour to focus entirely on food that is grown from seed.
 Yet, towards the end of the tour, we were able to see huge tanks of tilapia, catfish, and hybrid striped bass.
 At one point, the Cast Member provided some food to a tank of tilapia.
 Quite the feeding frenzy ensued.

-At the far end of the tour, you will be up close and personal with a coffee plant that has been trimmed to resemble a giant Mickey silhouette.
-The Cast Member offered to take a photo of each person (or group) that wanted their picture taken before we turned around and retraced our breadcrumbs back to where the tour started.
+At the end, you will be up close with a coffee plant that has been sculpted into a Mickey head.
+The Cast Member took photos of each person with the plant who requested one.
+Then, we turned around and retraced our breadcrumbs back to where the tour started.

 In the end, the MouseHouseNews.net team gave this tour a thumbs-up.
-The Cast Member who was our tour guide, Hannah from Buffalo, NY, was a great tour guide and very knowledgable with all questions asked by the group.
+The Cast Member who was our tour guide, Hannah from Buffalo, NY, was a great tour guide.
+She was very knowledgable with all of the questions asked by the group.
 One very interesting tidbit I learned was that not only is the food harvested from these greenhouses used in Garden Grill Restaurant (which I have heard a million times), but food produced here is used in MANY places around Walt Disney World!

-It does go without saying that because this tour is within EPCOT, you will need admission to EPCOT on the day of your tour to take part in Behind the Seeds.
-You book the tour up to 60 days in advance of your trip on MyDisneyExperience (the website or the app), or you can take your chance with getting on the walk-up list as some people were successfully able to do while we were there.
+It goes without saying that you will need admission to EPCOT on the day of your tour.
+You can book the tour up to 60 days in advance of your trip on the event website.
+You can also take your chance with getting on the walk-up list.
 The cost is $39 – $45 per person, and various discounts are offered (i.e. Passholder, Disney VISA, etc).
 On most days, the tours are offered at half-past the hour from 10:30 AM – 4:30 PM.
 The tour starts at the Behind the Seeds tour check-in desk, which is right next to the entrance of the Soarin’ ride queue.

 If you choose to experience this backstage tour on your next trip to Walt Disney World, enjoy!
 Stay tuned to MouseHouseNews.net for more Disney Vacation News and Reviews for Disney Adults just like this!